Dr Maevatiana N Ratsimbazafindranahaka

 My expertise in biologging

-I built my expertise in biologging during my doctoral studies at the Paris-Saclay Institute of Neuroscience (CNRS/Paris-Saclay University, France) and the Department of Zoology and Animal Biodiversity (University of Antananarivo, Madagascar), focusing on humpback whale mother-calf interactions.
+I built my expertise in biologging during my PhD at the Paris-Saclay Institute of Neuroscience (CNRS/Paris-Saclay University, France) and the Department of Zoology and Animal Biodiversity (University of Antananarivo, Madagascar), focusing on humpback whale mother-calf interactions.
 Supervised by Dr. Isabelle Charrier, Prof. Olivier Adam, Prof. Aristide Andrianarimisa, and Dr. Chloé Huetz, I studied mother-calf behaviors and communication using animal-borne multi-sensor tags (CATS cam tags and Acousonde tags).

 Jeff Gibbs, CC BY-SA 3.0, via Wikimedia Commons